mag535/8bit-Pico-Processor/notes.md

 - Prep:
 	- [ ] Find or create schematics or HDL code for each component in the processor
-		- [v] Go to Kandasamy for help if needed
+		- [x] Go to Kandasamy for help if needed
-			- [v] Ask about Unknown parts
+			- [x] Ask about Unknown parts
-			- [v] Ask if the intermediate registers like TEMP and JUMP ADDR can be ignored in design diagram
+			- [x] Ask if the intermediate registers like TEMP and JUMP ADDR can be ignored in design diagram
 		- Parts:
 			- [ ] PC Control
 			- [ ] RA, RB, RD, RJ, R_DEST are 3-bit registers